$M$-Local type conditions for the $C^*$-crossed product and local trajectories: Preliminaries

-See for instance \cite{Karlovich_OTAA17} (Section 2 and in particular, Theorem 2.2) for characterizations of amenable groups in our context.
-The classes of amenable groups includes all compact groups, abelian groups, solvable groups and finitely generated groups of subexponential growth.
+The state $\mu$ is called an invariant mean.
+In this case, we have $C^*_r(G)\cong C^*(G)$ and it follows that $\cA \rtimes_{\alpha} G\cong \cA \rtimes_{\alpha}^{r} G$, for any dynamical system $(A, G, \alpha)$.
+The class of amenable groups includes all compact groups, abelian groups, solvable groups and finitely generated groups of subexponential growth.
+On the other hand, if $G$ contains a copy of the free group in two generators, then $G$ is not amenable.

+We will consider here a more general notion of amenability that suffices for our purposes, that of an \emph{amenable action} (see for instance \cite{BrownOzawa_book}, Section 4.3).
+Define a norm in $C_c(G,\cA)$ by